Most Ask

 Your Osteopath will refer you for imaging (X-ray, MRI etc) if needed, to your GP or another specialist if required.

 Osteopaths use gentle hands on myofascial release techniques, joint mobilisation and manipulation.
 Dry needling may also be discussed as an option for your condition.
+We also do movement based stretches and exercise therapy as part of our approach where appropriate to support your recovery.

 Functional rehabilitation will be part of your Osteopathic consultation that involves simple movements (lunges, squats, balance, push or pull exercises etc) with or without weight/resistance.
 This will simultaneously stretch and strengthen areas of your body in an integrated way to safely re-establish functional daily movements that are pain free and with improved performance.